Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 According Dexcom’s data, the G7’s MARD value was best when glucose values were in the sweet spot of glycemic ranges, but diminished as glucose levels edged higher.
 This bar graph suggests the best MARD happened most often at ideal glucose ranges, but most T1Ds only spend about 30% of their day in those ranges.
 The rest of their day is spent far outside, usually well above 180 mg/dL, where the G7’s MARD rating is well above 14%.

-In the case of glucose levels rising or falling, Dexcom limited its testing to only 1 mg/dL change per minute, which showed some of the worst performing MARD values.
+What is also not revealed in Dexcom’s report is the rate of change (ROC), which can also greatly affect MARD.
+Dexcom limited its testing to only 1 mg/dL change per minute, which showed some of the worst performing MARD values.
 In the real world, once a T1D eats a meal, glycemic levels can change at 2-4 mg/dL per minute as a matter of course.
 Relying on CGMs to capture that data is prone to significant error bars.
 (The G6’s algorithm is far superior in this regard for smoothing out these errors and giving the user or algorithm more reliable data to work with.)

 To what degree this variability in MARD plays into real-world conditions, we can look at this meta-analysis of multiple studies on overall glucose levels for T1Ds who wear CGMs.
 It shows that only 30% of T1Ds have glucose ranges between 70-180 mg/dL 70% of the time, which is where the G7 is most accurate.
 By contrast, 80% of T1Ds spend more than 70% of their time above 180 md/dL, where the G7’s accuracy exceeds 30% error.
 (For context, 44.5% have an A1c between 7–9%, 32.5% exceed 9%, and only 23% of T1Ds had an A1c <7%.)